SqrtMinusOne/sqrtminusone.github.io/content/configs/Guix.md

 After the installation, the strategy is as follows.

 Set a password for the main user (pavel).
-Login with openbox to get a tolerable interface because the i3 default config is horrible.
+Login with openbox to get a tolerable interface because i3's default config is horrible.

 [Connect to the internet](https://guix.gnu.org/en/manual/en/html%5Fnode/Keyboard-Layout-and-Networking-and-Partitioning.html#Keyboard-Layout-and-Networking-and-Partitioning).